c0ndu17/example-pos/README.md

-# Crypto.com POS - Point of Sale - System
+# Point of Sale Example

 ## Introduction
 This is a simple Point of Sale system that manage tables.